Scholarships for Study Abroad

 KEY ACTION 3: Support for policy reform

-In November 2014, the Hertie School of Governance (D BERLIN25) was awarded with the Erasmus Charter of Higher Education, which is the prerequisite for participation in the Erasmus+ programme.
+In November 2014, the Hertie School (D BERLIN25) was awarded with the Erasmus Charter of Higher Education, which is the prerequisite for participation in the Erasmus+ programme.

 Within the framework of KEY ACTION 1 the Hertie School currently offers support for student and staff mobility.
 The following projects can be funded: